tahaemara/secure-voice-chat/README.md

 2- Raspberry pi run Raspbian(already Java is installed in it).

-3-External speaker and usb sound card for raspberry pi.
+3- External speaker and usb sound card for raspberry pi.

+4- USB power supply.

+5- Netbeans IDE to compile the source code.

 ##Steps: